Iceland Summer Destination Guide

 Iceland's beautiful nature can be dangerous.
 Always check weather forecasts (vedur.is), road conditions (road.is), and register your travel plans at safetravel.is.
 Never underestimate the power of Icelandic weather, which can change rapidly.

 - Budget Planning: Iceland is expensive.
-Prepare for higher costs than many other destinations.
+Be prepared for higher costs compared to many other destinations.

-- Car Rental: Consider wind insurance as strong gusts can damage car doors.
+- Car Rental: Consider adding wind insurance to your rental, as strong gusts can damage car doors, and choose a 4WD vehicle if you plan to self-drive outside of Reykjavík.

 - Northern Lights: Not visible in summer due to the midnight sun.